alexgo-io/alex-v1-docs/developers/protocol-contracts/amm-pool-v3.clar.md

 #### `set-pool-status`

-A public function, governed through `is-dao-or-extension`, that updates the operational status of a pool.
+Updates the operational status of a pool.
 It can mark a pool as `paused` (temporarily disabling activity) or `sunset` (permanently deactivating the pool), affecting its availability for swaps and actions like adding or removing liquidity.
 Finally, it emits an event with the pool ID, the deactivation and pause status, and the transaction sender.

 ##### Parameters